Get Better Help

 Instead of asking their question, newcomers to the chatroom very commonly ask about asking a question in one of a few ways.

 Instead of asking, scan through the list of channels for any that seem like obvious fits for your question.
 If you don't see any, don't hesitate to post it in #help-react.
 If there's a better place for it, one of the moderators or other helpful users will suggest it.

 It’s very tempting to try to get more attention to your question by @-mentioning one of the high profile (or recently active) members of Reactiflux, but please don’t.
 They may not actually be online, they may not be able to help, and they may be in a completely different timezone–nobody likes push notifications at 3am from an impatient stranger.

 All of the same problems as @-mentioning apply, and private conversations can't help anyone else.
 Your questions are likely not unique, and other people can learn from them when they're kept public.

 It doesn't matter if you can't answer a question in a brief sentence, or if you get pulled away before you can type out further replies.
 If a question isn't clear, ask a clarifying question.
 If you remember something you read that seemed related, send a link.
 A lot of people who are stuck will be fine if you can't provide the solution, they just need another place to look.

 The other people in Reactiflux deserve your respect, so be polite.
 Not “retail employee” polite, but don’t fan flamewars, don't feed the trolls, and disengage if you find yourself worked up over a technical dispute.

 Be the change you want to see in the world!
 If a conversation is getting heated, try to defuse it.
 If a hard question is unanswered, dig in and work through it with them.
-If a channel is full of unanswered questions, mention in #reactiflux-dev that you’d like to take ownership of it.
+If a channel is full of unanswered questions, mention in #reactiflux-admin that you’d like to take ownership of it.